By GERRY BARKER

 In the many years that have passed since StarText made its debut -- May 3, 1982 -- technology has moved on and so have the people who conceived, built and used StarText.
 But as one of those pioneers who opted to "go West" when the Internet wasn't even a twinkle in the eye of a modem, it's that "specialness" that deserves to be told.

 For lifelong journalists, like myself, there's also a bit of irony.
 Here was a newspaper, its industry much maligned of late for its utter indifference to changing audiences and its failure to adapt, launching an online version of itself many years before there was a Net.
 Some of us did see it coming.
 We jettisoned our newsroom careers and put our hearts and minds into making it happen.
-But obviously it hasn't enough -- so far.
+But obviously it hasn't been enough -- so far.
 The forever echoes of what might have been ...

 That's part of the story as well.
 And another facet to be explored.